pycom/pydocs/content/firmwareapi/pycom/network/lora.md

 #### lora.add\_channel(index, \* , frequency, dr\_min, dr\_max)

 Add a LoRaWAN channel on the specified `index`.
-If there’s already a channel with that index it will be replaced with the new one.
+If there's already a channel with that index it will be replaced with the new one.

 The arguments are: